rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 She pushed herself as far away as she could from the critter, Hannah's world had stopped making sense since the spider attacked Amir.

-A loud crack made just jolt on the spot.
-A pair of arms reached out from the spider's torso, followed by the womanly shape of the spirit, it was the lady wearing a spider mask, she rose from her spidery husk - *It is hard to recognise those characteristics in ourselves that cause us pain.
+A loud crack made her jolt on the spot.
+A pair of arms reached out from the spider's torso, followed by the womanly shape of the spirit, it was the lady wearing a spider mask; she rose from her spidery husk - *It is hard to recognise those characteristics in ourselves that cause us pain.
 With your newly gained knowledge I expect you to treat others as equals, to consult your doubts and fears, to follow the virtue of humility.*

-The spirit extended her hand to Hannah, it contained a yellow beating flame.
+The spirit extended her hand to Hannah.
+It contained a yellow beating flame.

 *Take it.
 You are now a vessel of knowledge.* - said the spirit.

-Hannah understood the trial was over, she wanted to feel relief but her heart ached - *"What good is this now?
+Hannah understood the trial was over, she wanted to feel relief but her heavy heart ached - *"What good is this now?
 I am alone again on this journey.
-I betrayed and sacrificed a good friend.
-I may have lost someone I cared about deeply..."* - tears streamed down her face - *"I knew him for a short while but, I thought he was the love of my life..."*
+I betrayed Sam; sacrificed him for my selfish reasons."*

+She took a deep breath in an attempt to calm her self, her voice broke when Amir popped in her mind - *" I have lost someone I cared about deeply..."* - tears streamed down her face - *"I knew him for a short while but, I thought he may have been the love of my life..."*

-*"Your what now?"* - said Amir's voice from behind the empty spider husk.
+*"Who's your what now?"* - said Amir's voice from behind the empty spider husk.

-The spider lady smiled at Hannah and said - *Now you are true to yourself and true others.*
+The spider lady smiled at Hannah and said - *Now you are true to yourself and true to others.*

 *"I...
 I wonder if I should leave the room and go back to the maze.
-You know, give you some privacy!"* - said Sam with a hint of humour in his voice as he popped his face from around the legs of the empty spider.
+You know, give you some privacy!"* - said Sam with a hint of humour in his voice as his face popped from around the legs of the empty spider.

 *"Huh?
 What is happening?"* - replied a confused Hannah.
 Her face started to burn red after she saw Amir blushed face pop into her view.